c-carrasco/mem-inspect/README.md

 # Installation

-To use the library, follow these steps:

-- 1. Copy the `src/include/meminspect` folder into your project.
+MemInspect is a header-only C++ library.
+Just copy the `src/include/meminspect` folder to system or project's include path.

 # Contributing
 We welcome contributions from the community.